 Unfortunately, the answer is not always that clear cut.
 You may be thinking ‘sure, it’s easy for you to say, Mr. Rodent Guide, but what if I don’t know whether or not the mouse will survive?

-If you are unsure, then your best option is to attempt to release the mouse from the trap.
+If you are unsure, your best option is to release the mouse from the trap.
 For this, you will either need a small box, or you will be at a location to release the mouse (follow my guide on releasing a live mouse back into the wild).

 If the mouse can move relatively easily, then I would leave it to find a new home.
 If the mouse is struggling to move at all, it is time for you to be humane.